 The best ways to protect your child from diseases are to make sure that everyone in your family:

-- are up to date with all their vaccines
+- is up to date with all their vaccines

-- wash their hands regularly, especially after handling the cat or their litter
+- washes their hands regularly, especially after handling the cat or their litter

 Keep all of your child’s feeding utensils out of the cat’s reach.
 Keep your cat away from your child's toys, nursery and any other equipment.

-Keep your cat's food, toys and any other cat equipment out of your baby or child's reach.
-Your baby or small child could choke on these items, there is also a risk of infection.
+Keep your cat's food, toys and any other cat equipment out of reach of your baby or child.
+Your baby or small child could choke on these items.
+There is also a risk of infection.